gvwilson/sensibleadventures/misc/bear-02.md

 Noxy felt awful as she saw tears well up in Dolly's eyes.
 She closed her eyes and mind-listened for a moment, then grabbed Dolly's shoulders in her hands.
 "Listen," she said urgently.
-"We can take Cloak.
+"We can take Charger.
 She's still not well, but if the tornado really is gone, and if we go slowly, it ought to be all right.
 Clouds heal pretty quickly, you know, especially young ones.
 Even if Rust has the fastest raft on the river, we ought to be able to catch up in an hour or two."